Laudenbach Periodontics & Dental Implants

 Philadelphia , PA 19102 |

-Osseous Surgery In Philadelphia
+Osseous Surgery Philadelphia

 Osseous surgery is a procedure that allows Dr. Laudenbach access to see the root surface and allows elimination of any remaining infection in your mouth.
 The procedure also allows contouring of the hard and soft tissue so that your mouth remains healthy and does not become re-infected.
 Fortunately with the use of the Fotona Lightwalker Laser system, our office is able to provide a minimally invasive approach to this therapy usually without the use of scalpels or sutures!